uds-se/FormatFuzzer/README.md

 `FormatFuzzer` is a framework for *high-efficiency, high-quality generation and parsing of binary inputs.*
 It takes a *binary template* that describes the format of a binary input and generates an *executable* that produces and parses the given binary format.
 From a binary template for PNG, for instance, `FormatFuzzer` produces a PNG generator - also known as *PNG fuzzer*.

+The binary templates used by FormatFuzzer come from the [010 editor](https://www.sweetscape.com/010editor/).
-There are more than 170 binary templates available, which either can be used directly for `FormatFuzzer` or adapted with little effort.
+There are more than [170 binary templates](https://www.sweetscape.com/010editor/templates.html), which either can be used directly for `FormatFuzzer` or adapted with little effort.
-The generator is highly efficient, producing thousands of files with test inputs per second.
+Generators produced by `FormatFuzzer` are highly efficient, producing thousands of files with test inputs per second.

 ## Installing